havenhart/IconSheetBuilder/README.md

 ## Requirements
 An Icon Sheet Template image is needed for this script to work.
 This project contains icon-table-base.psd

+## Setup
+Create a new Layer Group for each icon you want to create in the sheet, then add your icon layers to that group.

+The script identifies the icons by the group names.

 ## To Use
 In Photoshop, with your prepared template image active, click File > Scripts > Browse...